sage-code/maj/verbs.md

 * jo leru'ra da su mi lexu'pa = I would have read but he didn't let me
 * tu leru'ra da tu te domu'be = You would have read but you have fall asleep

 ## Imperative

-For imperative case, you must use an auxiliary verb:
+Maj has two imperative forms: direct and polite

 * dovu = must
+* saga = story
 * diku = to tell/to talk

-* kotu = to continue
+Imperative direct: using pronoun prefix.

-* saga = story
+* diku'mi la saga de tu vita; = tell me your life story!

-**example:1**
+* sagu'mi tu vita = describe your life!

+Imperative polite: using auxiliary preposition:

-* nu dovu sh kotu'ga     = We have to continue
+* hai tu dovu sh sexu!    = Please you have to continue!
-* nu dovu'ra sh leru'be  = We should have read
+* nu dovu'ra sh leru'be!  = We should have read!

-**example:2**

-Preposition: di = about

-* jo diku'be una saga di la pasa! = I have told a story about the past!
-* tu diku'ga una saga di la zuka! = you will talk now about the future!
-* nu diku'do una saga di la nova! = we will talk about the present!

 ## Reflexive form